Pandocomatic

 source.md

 Sure, when I write about history, the CSL file and bibliography change.
-And I do not need the --mathjax
+And I

-option like I do when I am writing about mathematics education.
-Still, all these invocations are quite similar.
+about mathematics education.
+Still, all these invocations are quite

 I already wrote the program do-pandoc.rb as part of a Ruby wrapper around pandoc, paru.
 Using do-pandoc.rb I can specify the options to pandoc in a metadata block in the source file itself.
 With do-pandoc.rb the invocation above is simplified to: